davidlirving/devops-playbooks/deploy/devtest-pydeploy-gz/README.md

 # devtest-pydeploy-gz
 This playbook is for quickly checking Python code for errors using Flake8 and mypy, deploying it and then running it on a remote host.
 This particular version creates a gzip artefact and pushes it to the remote host.
+It will use the venv Python module to manage the Python virtual environment using your project's `requirements.txt`.

 This is playbook is better suited for dev/testing environments and is not recommended for production environments.